MakeSchool-Tutorials/Makestagram-Swift/P0-Getting-Started/content.md

 By the end of it you will have a good understanding of building complex iOS apps that tie into a backend - from there you will be able to move on and create your original iPhone App!

+Here's a video that will give you a brief overview of what you will be learning:

+<iframe width="420" height="315" src="https://www.youtube.com/embed/Wd-ZPtc_kNI" frameborder="0" allowfullscreen></iframe>

 Let's get started by taking a look at how Parse works and defining the data model for our app.